werner291/oblot-sim/README.md

-# Simulator for Oblivious Robots
+# nl.tue.oblotsim.Simulator for Oblivious Robots

 This project features a simulation for oblivious point robots.